nguyenmanhtri/scheduling-robot/README.md

 ]
 ```

-## Some Considerations
-1. When considering the current active bands, our program will also see if that timestamp is the finish timestamp of any given band and mark it
+- When checking the current active bands, our program will also see if that timestamp is the finish timestamp of any given band and remember it
-2. In cases where there is a gap between 2 performances, our program will detect if the current timestamp has a finishing band and no other current playing bands and jump to the next closest performance
+- In cases where there is a gap between 2 performances, our program will detect if the current timestamp has a finishing band and no other current playing bands and jump to the next closest performance.

+## Possible improvements
+- Set up a performance test to see how our program handle large number of I/O processes
+- Some array operations in the program could be improved
+- If we have more inputs from the user such as _all the performances are non-overlapping_ or _some performances are must-see_, we can implement different algorithms to speed up our process.